xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 4.1.2  The list shall be persisted in a file under the project.
 4.1.3  User shall be able to specify an absolute path for a dependent directory
 4.1.4  User shall be able to specify a workspace-relative path for a dependent directory
+4.1.5  User shall be able to specify a filesystem-relative path for a dependent directory

 4.2  When the current model is being validated, it shall assure that validation is performed against up-to-date dependencies.

-4.3  The contents of the dependent folders shall not be persisted as part of the configuration management of the depending project.
+4.3  The contents of the dependend-upon folders shall not be persisted as part of the configuration management of the depending project.

-4.4  The contents of the dependent folders shall not be exported to the current project's `masl/` folder as part of "Export MASL [Domain|Project]".
+4.4  The contents of the dependend-upon folders shall not be exported to the depending project's `masl/` folder as part of "Export MASL [Domain|Project]".

 ### 5. Analysis